-Direct Debit Income (CT, NNDR, Housing Rents)

-Monthly receipt on the 1st of the month, or the first working day thereafter Previous Year + Appropriate Increase

-Housing Benefit Subsidy Received from the DSS (BACS)

-Monthly receipt on the 15th of the month, or the first working day thereafter DSS Schedule/Returns

-Miscellaneous Cash (CT, NNDR, Housing Rents, Customer Accounts)

-Daily Based on prior year trends

-Ad-hoc and Right to Buy Receipts

-Ad-hoc Information provided by services and Service Accountants

-Expenditure

-Precept Payments to HCC / HPC (BACS)

-Approximately 10 payments per year are made, roughly once every 5 weeks.
-Schedule Received from HCC

-Business Rates Retention SchemePayments to the Government (BACS)

-Approximately 25 payments per year are made, roughly once a fortnight.
-Schedule Received from DCLG

-Payments to Sundry Creditors (BACS)

-BACS runs clear Tuesdays and Thursdays.
-Approximate figure of £1.2m; varies each week

-Salaries Payments to Employees (BACS)

-Monthly payment on the 25th of the month, or the last working day preceding this.
-Previous Year + Pay Rise
+Direct Debit Income (CT, NNDR, Housing Rents) Monthly receipt on the 1 st of the month, or the first working day ay thereafter Previous Year + Appropriate Increase Housing Benefit Subsidy Received from the DSS (BACS) Monthly receipt on the 15 th of the month, or the first working d day thereafter DSS Schedule/Returns Miscellaneous Cash (CT, NNDR, Housing Rents, Customer Daily r Accounts) Based on prior year trends Ad-hoc and Right to Buy Receipts Ad-hoc Inform rmation provided by services and Service Accountants Expenditure Precept Payments to HCC / HPC (BACS) Approximately 10 payments per year are made, roughly once e every 5 weeks.
+Schedule Received from HCC Business Rates Retention Scheme Payments to the Gover Approximately 25 payments per year are made, roughly once a Payments to Sundry Creditors (BACS) BACS runs clear Tuesdays and Thursdays.
+Approximate figure of £1.2m; varies each week Salaries Payments to Employees (BACS) Monthly payment on the 25 th of the month, or the last working g day preceding this Previous Year + Pay Rise

-Income Tax / NI Payments to the Inland Revenue (DBC-Originated CHAPS)

-Monthly payment on the 22th of the month, or the last working day preceding this.
+Income Tax / NI Payments to the Inland Revenue (DBC-Originated CHAPS) Monthly payment on the 22^{nd} of the month, or the last working day preceding this